olsner/sbmalloc/README.md

 For each class, one page is allocated and divided into N-byte chunks, with metadata for the page allocated separately.
 Metadata includes the number of free/allocated chunks, the size of each chunk, and a bitmap of used chunks.
-Metadata is allocated with malloc, but this works out with a special case for only one size class.

 Each size class has its own list of non-full pages, sorted by the address of the page. malloc picks the first free chunk from the lowest-address page on the